WICG/trust-token-api/README.md

 ```

 The RR will be added as a new request header `Sec-Redemption-Record`.
 This option to Fetch is only usable in the top-level document.
-If there are no RRs available, the request header will be omitted.
+If there are no RRs available, the request header will be empty.

 ### Extension: Trust Token Versioning